nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-coldstorage.md

 tree_item_index: 1100
 ---

-The Nuxeo Cold Storage (Glacier) connector is a long term storage solution that allows Nuxeo clients to take advantage of cost savings by using AWS's cold storage tier known as Glacier to store large files and/or less frequently accessed content.
+The Nuxeo Cold Storage connector is a long term storage solution that allows Nuxeo clients to take advantage of cost savings by using AWS's cold storage tier known as Glacier to store large files and/or less frequently accessed content.
 See [frequently asked questions - cost]({{page page='nuxeo-coldstorage-faq'}}#cost) for additional information around cost savings.

 The addon is based on the usage of [Amazon S3 Glacier Flexible Retrieval (formerly Glacier)](https://aws.amazon.com/s3/storage-classes/glacier/) to store cold content.